syanujan/Analyzing-Data-Science-Survey-Results/README.md

 - A bar chart showing average salary by Job Title
 - Info Card showing the number of survey respondants
 - Info card showing the average age of the respondants
 - A map showing where the survey respondants are located/working around the world

+The dataset used to create this visualization is in the data sub-folder of this repository.
+The visualization file can be downloaded and viewed.